Part 4 Changing the knob position according to its value | Create the Color Picker with SwiftUI

 }

-Check preview
+Check the preview

-Check that the previews are displayed as intended: since there are three channels, change the code in ColorPicker_Previews in ColorPicker.swift so that the previews for the Red channel = 0.0, Green channel = 0.5, and Blue channel = 1.0 are displayed.
+Check that the previews are displayed as intended: since there are three channels, change the code in ColorPicker_Previews in ColorPicker.swift so that the previews for the Red channel = 0.0, Green channel = 0.5, and Blue channel = 1.0 is displayed.

 struct ColorPicker_Previews: PreviewProvider {